philipptrenz/django-vue-graphql/README.md

-# Django + Vue + Vuetify + GraphQL
+# Django + Vuetify + GraphQL

-A Django framework that integrates Vue with Vuetify and GraphQL with as little complexity as possible.
+A Django framework that integrates Vue.js with Vuetify and GraphQL with as little complexity as possible.

 Great for prototyping and to get started quickly! 🚀